delvtech/drift/packages/drift/README.md

 Building on Ethereum often means dealing with:

-- **Hard Dependency on a Specific Web3 Library:** There are several competing options, like ethers.js, viem, or web3.js.
-Tying your business logic to a specific one creates vendor lock-in and makes it harder to switch down the road.
+- **Optimizing Network Calls:** Manually caching calls and optimizing queries to minimize RPC requests slows down development.
 - **Managing Multiple Hooks:** Each contract call often needs its own hook and query key to prevent redundant network requests.
-- **Optimizing Network Calls:** Manually caching calls and optimizing queries to minimize RPC requests slows down development.
 - **Complex Testing:** Setting up mocks for contract interactions can be cumbersome and error-prone.
+- **Hard Dependency on a Specific Web3 Library:** There are several competing options, like viem, web3.js, ethers.js.
+Tying your business logic to a specific one creates vendor lock-in and makes it harder to switch down the road.

 ## Drift Solves These Problems

-- 🌐 **Multi-Library Support:** Drift provides a unified interface compatible with multiple web3 libraries.
-Write your contract logic once and use it across different providers.
 - ⚡ **Optimized Performance:** Automatically reduces redundant RPC calls with built-in caching.
 No need to manage hooks or query keys for each call.
 - 🔒 **Type Safety:** Drift's type-checked APIs help catch errors at compile